 If you're purchasing a property, you want to know what you're buying before you commit.
-A Homebuyers Survey is the cheapest of the comprehensive surveys, and usually perfect for modern houses around 50 years old.
-A Building Survey is far more thorough and is for unusually constructed modern properties, or most building types over around 50 years old.
+A Homebuyers Survey is the cheapest of the comprehensive surveys, and is usually perfect for modern houses around 50 years old.
+A Building Survey is far more thorough and is for unusually constructed modern properties or most building types over around 50 years old.
 Many new builds will benefit from a Condition Report to make sure they have been built correctly, and it is often a good idea to arrange a further Snagging List so you and the developer are aware of any issues that need fixing before construction is complete.

 Whichever type of survey you choose, it is often worth arranging a valuation, saving you money in the long run as you can either re-negotiate the price to cover the repair costs or back out of the sale altogether.
 You need to know if you are financially capable of maintaining the building, ensuring it's a safe place to live now and in the future.
 Whether you choose an older home or new build, a property survey can be vital in saving you from future costs and ensuring a safe and well-maintained home.